Dale Robinette/Paramount Pictures

 Review in a Hurry: Being fired isn't funny, but Up in the Air manages to spin a witty tale about the guy who's firing you!
 George Clooney plays a professional corporate downsizer who's almost constantly on cross-country flights, accumulating frequent-traveler rewards...until his perks are suddenly revoked and he has to rethink a few things.
 Boasting solid performances, this is a movie of the moment, but might be too close to home for some viewers.

 The Bigger Picture: Anyone who has had to travel by air in recent years will relate to the skills that Ryan Bingham (Clooney) has developed to make life easier.
 Travel light, know how to fold, slip-off shoes, profile which people in front of you are likely to take longer, know the different perks of each individual car-rental company.
 It's hard to look cool while being frisked by security, yet he does it.

-Relatively speaking, it's actually small potatoes compared with the job he has to do at the destination: firing employees whose bosses are too afraid to do it themselves and have, therefore, outsourced the job.
+Relatively speaking, it's actually small potatoes compared to the job he has to do at the destination—firing employees whose bosses are too afraid to do it themselves, and have therefore outsourced the job.
 Ryan, who also performs motivational speaking gigs where he advises people to have few attachments and possessions, knows what to say, and when to say it.
 (Basically Fight Club with a happy face.)